yugeshk/systemcall-testcases-cs330/Assignment2/README.md

 2. checks if open behaviour is same as linux.  _matches with linux_

 3. Tests pipe - contributed by Snehal Raj.

+4. Tests open on creating a file and using it again - contributed by Snehal Raj.
+   _interesting test case_